Documents for CAS

 Citizens of certain nationalities are required to be screened for Tuberculosis (TB) as part of their visa application process if they are coming to the UK for more than 6 months.

-There is a list of the countries issued by UK Visas and Immigration (UKVI) that shows where TB testing is a requirement.
-If you are a national of one of these countries, you are required to obtain a 'Clearance Certificate' from an accredited clinic.
+There is a list of the countries you need a TB test that is issued by UK Visas and Immigration (UKVI).
+If you are a national of one of these countries or have lived there for more than 6 months, you are required to obtain a 'Clearance Certificate' from an accredited clinic.

-You can read a more detailed overview of the test requirements outlined by UKVI.
+You can read a more detailed overview of tuberculosis test requirements outlined by UKVI.